Forget Motivation: Provide Inspiration

 It’s probably among the very top complaints employees have about a current boss: “I’m being micro-managed.”
 Even at its most basic level, it makes no sense to hire talented people then ride such close herd on them that their own abilities seldom reach the surface.
-You are duplicating effort, at best.
+At best, you are duplicating effort.
 At worst, you are harming the company by spending your valuable time doing something a talented employee could be doing, and perhaps doing better.
-When you trust employees and allow them to demonstrate their abilities, they are inspired to use those abilities to achieve great things for the company.
+When you trust employees and allow them to show their abilities, they are inspired to use those abilities to achieve great things for the company.

 Surprise: A Team-building Exercise Will Build Your Team

 Team-building exercises get a bad rap by some today.
 (Perhaps they’ve seen too many “trust fall” scenes in movies or binge-watched “The Office.”)
 But it’s a tool that really works.
 You can choose from any number of interesting activities that can take up as little as a few hours and even take place at your facility if you like.
 But what they all have in common is the opportunity to get to know other employees (and bosses) better.
 When you see and respect associates as people, you naturally feel more connection to the entire enterprise and are willing to work harder to ensure its success for all.

 One More Inspired Thought: Promotional Items